SoftUni-Internal/interactive-content/EN/02-Components/06-Components-Lab-Articles.md

 [image assetsSrc="Angular-Components(2).png" /]

-## Implement The ToggleImage Function
+## Implement the ToggleImage Function

 Each time we click on "**Show Image**", we have to switch the boolean property to **true** and change the **image title** to "**Hide Image**".